9.2 Dionysos with Apollo

 Nietzsche interprets ancient Greek mythology and religion as based on two different drives.
 The first and most profound is the Dionysiac drive that somehow testifies the uncertainty of individual existence and constantly acts on it, both as a threat of dissolution and as a source of redemption and relief (insofar as the dissolution of the individual can itself be redeeming).
 However, the Dionysiac alone does not create a sustainable worldview, since its existential weight is too heavy, and the anxiety and excitement it creates is unbearable if not mitigated.
 This is where the Apolline comes in.
 By creating a semblance of well-defined and rational individuality, the Apolline allowed the Greeks to cover the hidden and disturbing uncertainty of all existence with more bearable images of power, control, self-confidence and rationality.
 Out of this effort, Nietzsche argues, the Greeks created their Olympian gods (which we encountered in Lecture Seven).
 Notice the reference to tragedy (Prometheus, Oedipus, Orestes).
 The mythological background that is presupposed in tragedy is precisely that Dionysiac view of life that reveals that fragility of human existence.
 And yet, tragedy (in its best form, at least) is not just a Dionysiac creation.
 Rather, it represents the ideal synthesis between Dionysiac and Apolline.

 Nietzsche’s general point is that the Apolline, by giving a semblance of rationality and control to the original and contradictory unity of the Will, allows it both to be expressed in a form, and to alleviate its struggle.
 The Will is inherently contradictory in the sense that is can give rise to all sorts of phenomena, affirming and denying them all, being identified with and yet different from any of them.
 Schopenhauer himself was driven to pessimistic conclusions based on this view: the world has no meaning.
-Nietzsche struggles to find a way of acknowledging Schopenhauer’s metaphysics, while at the same time finding an escape from sheer pessimism.
+Nietzsche struggles to find a way of acknowledging Schopenhauer’s metaphysics, while at the same time escaping from sheer pessimism.
 This, in fact, will remain perhaps Nietzsche’s most important theme of reflection throughout his subsequent works (later rephrased as the transition from ‘passive nihilism’ to ‘active nihilism’ and eventually to the overcoming of nihilism altogether).
-Here, he suggests that the genuine solution to the contradictory nature of reality does not consist in breaking the contradiction apart, but rather in finding a way of expressing it, and through this expression, somehow staying with it.
+Here, he suggests that the genuine solution to the contradictory nature of reality does not consist in breaking the contradiction apart, but rather in expressing it, and through this expression, somehow staying with it.
 Breaking the contradiction apart (and thus dissolving its problem) would amount to finding some argument to show that (just to mention a few examples) the Will is not contradictory, or the opposition between Will and representation does not entail any real contrast, or that individuality in the realm of representations is solid and valid.
 Nietzsche refrains from taking such a path.
 Instead, he reflects on the way semblance can produce relief.
 He remarks:

 In the same way that dreams are representations of real life and thus resemble it to some extent, and yet are fictional in nature, so what we call ‘real life’ is in fact a dream-like representation produced by the Will.
 What we call ‘dreams’ are thus second-order representations, even more remote from the source of reality (the Will), since they resemble something (our ‘real life’) that is itself dream-like.
 In travelling this far from the sorrowful origin of reality, dreams gain an analgesic power, since they temporarily reduce the awareness of how precarious, uncertain, and fleeting our experience of reality actually is.